-During a disaster/emergency, the University Administration assists the President in setting response and recovery priorities, and the mid-level Management Team (Director of Facilities, Manager of Public Safety and Security, Manager of Information Technology), or their designees at the Utah Campus, supports the field response operations in mitigating incidents on campus.
+During a disaster/emergency, the University Administration assists the President in setting response and recovery priorities, and the mid-level Management Team (Director of Facilities, Manager of Public Safety and Security, Manager of Information Technology) supports the field response operations in mitigating incidents on campus.
 The primary emphasis will be placed on life safety, protecting property, and preserving the environment.
-The University Incident Command Team (ICT) will implement the action planning process and identifying and implementing specific objectives for each

-Operational Period.
-The ICT includes the University Provost, the Vice President & Dean of SU Campus, Manager of Public Safety and Security, Director of Campus Operations, and Assistant Director of Facilities, or their designees.
+The University Incident Command Team (ICT) will implement the action planning process and identifying and implementing specific objectives for each Operational Period.
+The ICT includes, the President, Vice President, Deans, Manager of Public Safety and Security, Chief Financial Officer and Director of Facilities.